vickyanands/AddressLookupService/README.md

 ## Getting Started

-This service is deployed in AWS Lambda (Serverless) and can be build by running following commands
+This service is deployed in AWS Lambda (Serverless) and can be build by running following following instructions

-Instructions for setting up and running your project.
-Include any prerequisites and installation steps.

 ### Prerequisites